 Disadvantages of Hitbox

 - The learning curve for players not used to button-based controllers

 - It might not be comfortable for those who prefer keyboard-style directional inputs

 What is the difference?

-- The Hitbox opts for Sanwa buttons which is more like a traditional arcade stick and so will probably appeal to both keyboard and people who use a joystick and want to make the switch to this style of controller.
+- The Hitbox opts for Sanwa buttons which are more like a traditional arcade stick and will likely appeal to both keyboard and people who use a joystick and want to switch to this controller style.

-If they were rotated slightly 15° then it would be ideal.
-Fortunately, Mixbox did listen to feedback from other users and have released a version that rotates the arrow cluster slightly allowing for a more comfortable gaming experience.
+If they were rotated slightly at 15°, then it would be ideal.
+Fortunately, Mixbox did listen to feedback from other users and has released a version that rotates the arrow cluster slightly, allowing for a more comfortable gaming experience.

 I would say that, overall, Mixbox probably appeals more to 3D fighters, for example, Tekken, Soul Calibur, or Dead Or Alive.

 On the other hand, Hitbox can appeal slightly more to 2D fighters like Street Fighter but can also hang with 3D fighters.
 So I guess it comes down to personal preference.

 Do you like the WASD style of buttons on the Mixbox?
 Then get the Mixbox.
 Otherwise, the Hitbox will suit everyone else.